xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

 # Security

-- **Security Contexts**: Kubernetes settings that define access control and privileges for pods or containers.
+- **Security Contexts**: Kubernetes settings that **define access control and privileges for pods or containers**.
-	- In the example below, we modify a pod to run as a non-root user, preventing escalation to root access, improving security for each pod.
+	- We modify a pod to run as a non-root user, preventing escalation to root access, improving security for each pod.
 They allow you to specify the user ID, group ID, and other security-related settings for a container.
 	- This [image](https://github.com/spurin/rootshell) has a Dockerfile that creates a container image with a custom `rootshell` binary.
 In this example, we use `runAsUser` and `runAsGroup` to

 	```bash